tewhatuora/api-standards/docs/api-security/03-APIAuthentcationandAuthorisationBasics.md

 API consumer(s) will behave in an acceptable and non-abusive manner that preserves the privacy of the information owner.

-### Authentication Techniques
+### Authentication Mechanisms

-The diagram below lists the authentication techniques that can be used to secure APIs.
+The diagram below identifies mechanisms and recommended usage for API security.

 ```plantuml
 @startuml